 Flexibility to use more than your plan (but there are overage charges)

 Sometimes added benefits like free music streaming or rollover minutes

 US Mobile is a Prepaid carrier, set up on a monthly basis.

 When researching plans and carriers, make sure you check if there are any “hidden” fees.
 Some carriers charge an activation fee, which may or may not include the cost of the SIM card, most carriers charge a monthly service fee and sometimes you’re even stuck paying a restocking fee if you trade in a device when upgrading to a new one.
-If you’re on a postpaid plan, you will also be charged for exceeding your plan or using additional services like international calling.
-Make sure you know what the true total cost comes down to before switching carrier.
+US Mobile doesn’t charge your credit card for any hidden fees!

-Some people realize that they barely talk or but use a lot of texts, thus a 1000 texts and 100 minutes plan would be better for them than a unlimited talk and text plan.
-If you decide to go the prepaid route, you could always adjust your plan as needed.
+Some people realize that they barely talk but use a lot of texts, thus a 1000 texts and 100 minutes plan would be better for them than an unlimited talk and text plan.
+If you decide to go the prepaid route, you can always adjust your plan as needed.

 At US Mobile you can choose between 252 different plan combinations of talk, text and data.
 Our starter kits cost only $3.99 (unless you’re a student) and we only charge a $2 monthly service fee.
 There are no activation fees or other hidden fees.
 Not just that, we have also introduced our new unlimited plans.
 Don’t forget to check them out!